I designed, prototyped, and developed the new YoTaxi app

 The Goal

-Design and develop an intuitive mobile application that simplifies the ride-hailing experience, improves
+Design and develop an intuitive mobile application that simplifies the ride-hailing

 accessibility for all users (including those with disabilities), and supports the local taxi community by